 When either of these circumstances apply the fee can be remised only if imposing the fee would cause great hardship for the patient.
 You satisfy the great hardship requirement of the Regulation if your adjusted net income is less than $42,000.

-Please note: The BC Ambulance Service can only consider claims for financial hardship from Canadian residents.
+Please note: BCEHS can only consider claims for financial hardship from Canadian residents.
 New immigrants and visitors are not eligible to claim financial hardship.
 New immigrants sign a declaration saying they or a sponsor will cover any medical costs, and visitors are expected to buy medical travel insurance before arriving in British Columbia.

 If you have reviewed the financial hardship appeal information and wish to apply, please provide the following:

 - A copy of the applicant’s (and spouse’s, if applicable) most recent Canada Revenue Agency Notice of Assessment

 - Other documents that you feel may support your claim of financial hardship